DimensionDev/Twidere-News/_i18n/en/_drafts/download-twidere-x.md

 ![](https://vip2.loli.net/2021/02/01/ZOlIsbLDpMzfK9Q.png "Get it on github")

-For beta version ,latest news and feedback, Please join [telegram group](https://t.me/twidere_x) to get information.
+For beta version ,latest news and feedback, Please join [telegram group](https://t.me/twidere_x) to get more.